polterguy/magic.node/README.md

 * `.` Retrieves its previous reult set's parent node(s).
 * `..` Retrieves the root node.
 * `**` Retrieves its previous result set's descendant, with a _"breadth first"_ algorithm.
-* `{n}` Substitutes itself with the results of its n'th child, possibly evaluating expressions found in its child node, before evaluating the result of the expression.
-This works similarly to `string.Format` from C#, except it allows you to dynamically build your expression,by parametrising it with the result of a constant, or the results of another expression.
+* `{x}` Extrapolated expression that will be evaluated assuming it yields one result, replacing itself with the value of whatever node it points to.
 * `=xxx` Retrieves the node with the _"xxx"_ value, converting to string if necessary.
 * `[n,n]` Retrieves a subset of its previous result set, implying _"from, to"_ meaning \[n1,n2\>.
 * `@xxx` Returns the first node _"before"_ in its hierarchy that matches the given _"xxx"_ in its name.